outflanknl/NetshHelperBeacon/README.md

 - Copy Release\NetshHelpderBeacon.dll to your desired location (c:\windows\system32 is the regular path for netsh DLLs)
 - run netsh add helper $PathToYourDll - should return OK and pop calc, but shellcode not yet executed
 - run netsh - should pop calc and run your shellcode
-- *Yolo mode* load (x64\)Release\NetshHelperBeacon.dll on your production machine
+- *Yolo mode*: load (x64\)Release\NetshHelperBeacon.dll on your production machine

 # Drawbacks
-- Currently spanws a new thread (so netsh remains usefull) but will not spawn new process.
+- Currently spawns a new thread (so netsh remains useful) but will not spawn new process.
 This means your shellcode will be killed once the netsh process is stopped.
 - Only loosely compliant to Microsoft netsh dll rules.
 For example the DLL is not registered with a GUID.
-- For persistence you need to find a way for netsh to run after reboot.
+- To make it useful for persistence you need to find a way for netsh to run after reboot.